 While here, you will have the opportunity to taste the salmon and also receive a 100grm packet to take home and enjoy later

-Our final stop is at Colclough Walled Gardens.
-Built as part of the Colclough estate around 1810 these walled gardens lay forgotten and hidden away in thick woodland by the ruins of Tintern Abbey.
+Built as part of the Colclough estate around 1810 Colclough Walled Gardens lay forgotten and hidden away in thick woodland by the ruins of Tintern Abbey.
 But in 2010, thanks to a team of dedicated local gardeners and horticulturists the garden has been restored to its former glory.

 A lush abundance of fruit, berries and vegetables burst forth from this garden.
 Along with many beautiful flowers.
 Using only the methods used in the Georgian and Victorian era, you will find no pesticides, herbicides or chemical fertilisers being used here either!

 Every day, ripened fruit and vegetables are collected and are available to purchase using a donation box.
 And the gardeners themselves are more than happy to stop and pass on a little advice on your own efforts at home

 As with all of our tours, this food tour runs a full day and you will be collected and dropped off to and from your accommodation.
 Due to the size of some of the venues, we are restricted by size and so this tour is only suitable for groups of 6 to 12 people

 To book your tour please email us at info@gallivantingtours with your dates and group size!